Cognitive Games and Assessments

 Customization

-3. Initial Diamond Count: This can be used to determine the number of jewels that appear at the Level 1, the maximum is 25.
+Initial Diamond Count: Researchers can set the number of jewels that appear in Level 1, up to 25.

 Scoring